4.03 Sick Leave

 - Sickness or disability while on layoff status, leave of absence without pay, or vacation, except when the employee has a major illness or injury and is unable to continue the vacation activity.
 A physician's written statement may be required to verify such an illness.

 Sick leave should be requested and approved in advance, when possible.
 Sudden illnesses that result in absences must be reported to the employee's supervisor as early as possible.
-A Record of Absence form must be completed and forwarded to the employee's supervisor within three working days after an employee's return from illness.
-In situations where an employee is unable to complete a Record of Absence form to meet bi-weekly deadlines, the supervisor may complete the form for the employee to ensure continuity of pay.
+A request for absence must be submitted to the employee's supervisor within three working days after an employee's return from illness using approved university procedures and systems.
+The supervisor may complete the reporting process for the employee to ensure compliance with reporting procedures.